ntfs1984/php-dbus/README.md

 # php-dbus
-PHP D-bus binding - to create Linux applications using Linux d-bus interface
+PHP D-bus binding - to create Linux native applications using Linux d-bus interface

 This is PHP extension which allows to basic work with D-bus from PHP.
 Unlike of another PHP dbus bindings, my version doesn't require any external exec's, doesn't call memory leaks, works pretty faster, and supports some new features like